Creating Email Sequences and Sales Funnels – Part 3

 Here is another sales funnel strategy.
 There are 8 phases in this strategy.

 Each phase will contain one or more emails.
 The number of emails sent in each phase depends on the content itself.
-For example: A “course” may have more emails in the “education phase” than a series of “tips” email sequence.
+For example: A “course” may have more emails in the “education phase” than a series of “tips” email sequences.

 Next, I’ll explain specific tactics to use for the content of each individual phase/email in the email sequence.